CharlesAltendorf/cincy-riverfront-renaissance-1990-2020/README.md

 **Pettit (2019)** provides a comprehensive examination of Cincinnati’s evolving relationship with the Ohio Riverfront, spanning from the 1790s to the present day.
 He identifies key turning points in the early and late 1900s, emphasizing how the city gradually distanced itself from its river-based identity.
 At one point, he even questions whether Cincinnati can still be considered a "river city" at all.
 A major focus of Pettit’s analysis is how infrastructure redevelopment has shaped power dynamics in the city.
 He argues that the reshaping of Cincinnati’s riverfront forces elites to engage with a broader community, creating new conversations that—despite some tensions—have led to incremental improvements for the public.
-While this dissertation offers depth and strong historical context, it lacks visual storytelling elements that could make its insights more engaging to a broader audience.
+While this dissertation offers depth and strong historical context, it lacks more engaging visual storytelling elements that could make its insights more engaging to a broader audience.
 The absence of maps, diagrams, or other geographic visualizations makes it harder to grasp the spatial impact of these transformations.
 However, Pettit does a better job than many studies at addressing the movement of people, rather than just focusing on infrastructure or economic shifts.
 This work provides an important foundation, but adding a mapping component could make the revitalization of Cincinnati’s riverfront more tangible.
 Interactive visual aids could illustrate the population return, the central theme of my project.

 ## Similar Projects